bplaat/strepen/docs/api.md

 [&laquo; Back to the README.md](../README.md)

 # API Documentation
-Here is an idea of how the REST API can look like but with Livewire this is not really nessary any more:
+Here are all the routes of the REST API more information will follow:

 ```
 GET /api ✅